Kong/insomnia-docs/docs/insomnia/faq.md

 ### Where does Insomnia store environment information on a Linux (snap) install?

-Various forms of user data, log files and environment information — the kind of data that’s generated and consumed by applications during operations can be located in the `/var/snap/` directory.
-Additionally, the `~/snap` directory that exists in a user’s home directory will contain directories using some of the names seen in `/var/snap`.
+Various forms of user data, log files and environment information — the kind of data that's generated and consumed by applications during operations can be located in the `/var/snap/` directory.
+Additionally, the `~/snap` directory that exists in a user's home directory will contain directories using some of the names seen in `/var/snap`.
 These directories are meant to store versioned data related to settings used by your user account.

 ### I'm having issues with a third-party plugin